kira-xc/Local2net/README.md

 ## ngrok alternative
 in web site
 https://localtonet.com/
-but my tool is just starter and stoper the port with api without login in website
+but my tool is just starter and stoper the port with api without login in localtonet website

 ## for install
 ```sh